 What is the table saw?

 It’s basically a mechanical saw which works with the help of an electric motor.
-It is mounted under the table so that the table saw blades work through the slots of the table saw.
+Also, It is mounted under the table so that the saw’s blades work through the slots of the saws.
 Generally, we will learn this article what is the table saw used for?

-The table saw has a well-known history of over 200 years.
+The saws have a well-known history of over 200 years.
 Now at this time, it has done many technological improvements and become more useful than others.
 It was first invented in 1877 by the scientist Samuel Miller who was from England.
 He created a disk of metal that contains teeth around its edges.

 The table saw anatomy includes the base, the table, side extensions, the fence, meter gauge, motor and internals.

 The saw base helps the table because smaller table saws sit on a set of legs, but on the larger saws, it stretches the floor.
 The base actually contains the motor and all the internal machines of the saw.

 This saw anatomy’s main purpose is to provide a safe, flat, and stable surface for the workpiece to move over.
 In the larger saws, the table material is cast iron.
 The cast iron is heavy in weight and it adds stability to the table.
 It is also very durable, having a heavy table cuts down on the amount of vibration that the saw created, leading to a smoother experience.